 3.3 Qualitative studies

-Protein content is known to be the economic yield in pulses, and improving protein content through appropriate agronomic modifications is the main goal to boost grain legume yield.
-Grain Protein content and protein yield is an end product of a complex series of biochemical and physiological process.
+Protein content is known to be the economic yield in pulses, and improving protein content through appropriate agronomic modifications is the main goal to boost grain legume yield [15].
+Grain Protein content is an end product of a complex series of biochemical and physiological processes.
 The suggested practice of 75% RDF + 2.5 t\ha FYM (T4) resulted in the maximum protein content (20.77%) and protein yield (475.2 kg/ha).
-Both the effective transfer of nitrogen from the vegetative portions to the developing seeds and the production of protein from the reduced nitrogen molecules within the seeds may be responsible for this [22].
-The findings are consistent with research by [15,19, 20, 21].
+Both the effective transfer of nitrogen from the vegetative portions to the developing seeds and the production of protein from the reduced nitrogen molecules within the seeds may be responsible for this [25].
+The findings are consistent with research by [18, 22, 23, 24].

 4. Conclusion

-It can be concluded for boosting pea productivity with the highest net income and benefit: cost ratio, the application of 75% RDF + 2.5 t/ha FYM and 75% RDF + Rhizobium + PSB are the optimum organic and inorganic fertilizer combinations.
+It can be concluded that for boosting pea productivity with the highest net income and benefit: cost ratio, the application of 75% RDF + 2.5 t/ha FYM and 75% RDF + Rhizobium + PSB are the optimum organic and inorganic fertilizer combinations.
 The nutritional quality of the soil is also improved by these treatments.
 The combination of organic and inorganic nutrient sources enhances nutrient use efficiency, supports soil fertility, and ensures sustainable crop production.
 This treatment not only improved yield attributes and productivity but also contributed to better soil health and reduced dependency on chemical fertilizers.
 Hence, it can be recommended as an effective nutrient management practice for achieving sustainable production of garden pea in the region.

-Table-1: Effect of Integrated nutrient management on growth of garden pea (Pisum sativum L. var. hortense) under Gird zone of Madhya Pradesh.
+Table 1: Effect of Integrated nutrient management on growth of garden pea (Pisum sativum L. var. hortense) under Gird zone of Madhya Pradesh.